Syndicode

 Besides, we saw that all system modules worked well together through integration testing.
 In particular, API testing validated the logic of the built architecture in practice and that all the platform features were easy to access.

-As a result, currently, the website requires minimal technical support to keep up to date with the changing technologies and industry standards.
-We have a stable solution that provides excellent UX for users and scales easily according to the business needs.
+As a result, the website currently requires minimal technical support to keep up to date with the changing technologies and industry standards.
+We have a stable solution that provides excellent UX for users and scales easily according to business needs.

 The role of QA and testing in software development